-Do you know if every member of your accounting and finance team truly understands how his or her contributions have a direct impact on the firm’s bottom line?
+Do you know if every member of your accounting and finance truly understands how his or her contributions have a direct impact on the firm’s bottom line?
 There’s a strong chance that many of your employees aren’t making this important connection.
-A recent survey by our company found that more than half of professionals (58 per cent) wish they had more insight on how their day-to-day duties make a difference to the organisation.
+A recent survey by our company found that more than half of professionals (53 per cent) wish they had more insight on how their day-to-day duties make a difference to the organization.

 Staff meetings, performance reviews and regular check-ins all provide opportunities for managers to communicate how individual employees’ contributions benefit the business.

 It’s natural for people to gravitate toward others from the same age group since they likely share common interests and experiences.
 But in the workplace, collaboration and idea sharing suffer when employees only associate with colleagues in their demographic group.

 When structuring project teams, bring together staff members who have complementary skills and diverse perspectives.
 That will demonstrate that the organization values people based on their abilities and not just experience.
 This approach is also likely to prompt innovation and new problem-solving techniques from your staff.

 Also, consider hosting team-building events outside of the office to break down generational “silos” and give employees a chance to get to know each other in a different, and more relaxed, environment.